mindboards/ev3dev-rootfs/README.md

 First time kernel build
 -----------------------

+1. If you don't have ```git``` already, then we need to install it.

+        ~ $ sudo apt-get install git

-1. Create a working directory somewhere.
+2. Create a working directory somewhere.
 For this tutorial, we are using
     ```~/work```.
 The build scripts will generate extra subdirectories here
     so we suggest creating a new directory instead of using an existing one.

         ~ $ mkdir work
         ~ $ cd work

-2. Clone the kernel and root file system repos.
+3. Clone the kernel and root file system repos.

         ~/work $ git clone git://github.com/mindboards/ev3dev-kernel
         ~/work $ git clone git://github.com/mindboards/ev3dev-rootfs

-3. Find something to do while the kernel is cloning.
-It is 15 million lines
-    of code!

 4. Change to the ```ev3dev-rootfs``` director and have a look around.